Beginner’s Guide to Improving Health and Losing Weight

 5. Decreased hunger

 Leptin, also known as the satiety hormone, is a hormone produced by fat cells that helps signal when it is time to stop eating.
 Your leptin levels decrease when you are hungry and increase when you feel full.
 Because leptin is produced in fat cells, overweight or obese people tend to have higher amounts of leptin circulating in the body.
 However, too much leptin in circulation can lead to leptin resistance, making it more difficult to effectively deactivate hunger signals.
-Lower leptin levels could result in less leptin resistance, decreased hunger, and potentially even greater weight loss.
+Lower leptin levels might result in less leptin resistance, decreased hunger, and potentially even greater weight loss.

 The best way to practice intermittent fasting